 Core CIPFA Governance Principle Overall assessment What's working well Where we can improve A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law Following election to office in May each year, the Council has a full induction and training programme, including the Members Code of Conduct.
 Dependent on the roles allocated to councillors additional tailored training is provided.
 The Council's Monitoring Officer, together with Democratic Services, have joint overall responsibility for councillors' induction and support services for councillors.
-Councillors are required to declare interests.
-This and their attendance record and declarations at meetings are recorded on their individual page on the Council's website.
-Councillors receive an annual reminder from Democratic Services about the need to review and update their register of interests and that it is a legal requirement to declare and register all disclosable pecuniary interests - under the Localism Act 2011, failure to register any disclosable interests within 28 days is potentially a criminal offence.
-The Code of Conduct for Members and Coopted Members makes specific reference The Council continues to build resilience to provide further assurance over its ability to deliver services within available funding and build a track record of managing within tight financial constraints. (s151 Officer) Update Sept 2023: This is a ongoing action and subsequently can be marked as complete.
+The Council continues to build resilience to provide further assurance over its ability to deliver services within available funding and build a track record of managing within tight financial constraints. (\$151 Officer) Update Sept 2023: This is an ongoing action and subsequently can be marked as complete.
 The Council has completed the last two financial years with a small surplus and now has a contingency (before underlying reserves) of £921k for the current financial year.
 2022/2023 completed with a £111k underspend.
 Delivery of the savings target is strong, with 97% on track for delivery in 2023/2024 and 94% delivery of the savings plan in 2022/23.
-Whistleblowing Policy to be revised and updated in September 2023.
-(Head of Transformation and Business Support).
-The Monitoring Officer has a duty to write a report if the Authority or any of its committees proposes action that would be unlawful or amount to maladministration.
-Update Sept 2023:
+Councillors are required to declare interests.
+This and their attendance record and declarations at meetings are recorded on their individual page on the Council's website.
+Councillors receive an annual reminder from Democratic Services about the need to review and update their register of interests and that it is a legal requirement to declare and register all Democratic Services and Finance Services are working together to streamline the process for after the May 2024 elections Nothing outstanding at this stage and therefore action complete. • Whistleblowing Policy to be revised and updated in September 2023.
+The disclosable pecuniary interests - under the Localism Act 2011, failure to register any disclosable interests within 28 days is potentially a criminal offence.

-to the need to adhere to seven principles of public life (the Nolan principles).
-In April 2021 Full Council adopted the New Local Government Association (LGA) Model Code following consideration of the LGA version by the Council's Standards Committee in March 2021.

-- Our Constitution, including Contract Standing Orders were reviewed and updated during the financial year to ensure they remained legislatively compliant and reflect the organisation's operating arrangements.
-Changes were approved by Council at its meeting in April 2022. update - All formal meetings of the Council, ie committees, require declarations of interest from councillors of those committees as a standing item and meetings are minuted/recorded.
-There is also a councillor complaint form which is overseen and administered by the Council's Monitoring Officer function. - All managers with financial budget responsibilities have been provided with a financial business partner to enable them to discharge their responsibility and ensure that all expenditure is evidenced, validated and justified. - Effective management and coordination of multiple grants and funding streams in order to provide the required local
+- The Code of Conduct for Members and Coopted Members makes specific reference to the need to adhere to seven principles of public life (the Nolan principles).
+In April 2021 Full Council adopted the New Local Government Association (LGA) Model Code following consideration of the LGA version by the Council's Standards Committee in March 2021. - Our Constitution, including Contract Standing Orders were reviewed and updated during the financial year to ensure they remained legislatively compliant and reflect the organisation's operating arrangements.
+Changes were approved by Council at its meeting in April 2022. - All formal meetings of the Council, ie committees, require declarations of interest from councillors of those committees as a standing item and meetings are minuted/recorded.
+There is also a councillor complaint form which is overseen and administered by the Council's Monitoring Officer function. - All managers with financial budget responsibilities have been provided with a financial business partner to enable them to discharge their responsibility and ensure